ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Endorsements and Verification Keys

 TODO: fill this section in.
 It will discuss key IDs, endorsement ID and such that are needed as input needed to by the Verifier to verify the signature.
+This will NOT discuss the contents of an Endorsement, just and ID/locator.

 # Encoding {#encoding}
 This makes use of the types defined in CDDL Appendix D, Standard Prelude.